core-wg/oscore/draft-ietf-core-object-security.md

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
 Derived from Common Context and Sender ID.
 Length is determined by the AEAD Algorithm.

 * Sender Sequence Number.
-Non-negative integer used by the sender to protect requests and some responses, e.g. Observe notifications.
+Non-negative integer used by the sender to protect requests and certain responses, e.g. Observe notifications.
 Used as 'Partial IV' {{RFC8152}} to generate unique nonces for the AEAD.
 Maximum value is determined by the AEAD Algorithm.

 The Recipient Context contains the following parameters: